-in patients with peripheral circulatory disorders (Raynaud's disease or syndrome, intermittent claudication), as aggravation of these disorders may occur;

-in patients with first degree heart block, because of the negative effect of beta-blockers on conduction time;
+- In patients with peripheral circulatory disorders (Raynaud's disease or syndrome, intermittent claudication), as aggravation of these disorders may occur; - In patients with first degree atrioventricular block, because of the negative effect of betablockers on conduction time; - In patients with Prinzmetal's angina due to unopposed alpha-receptor mediated coronary artery vasoconstriction: beta-adrenergic antagonists may increase the number and duration of Anginal attacks.

-in patients with Prinzmetal's angina due to unopposed alphareceptor mediated coronary artery vasoconstriction: beta-adrenergic antagonists may increase the number and duration of anginal attacks.
-Combination of nebivolol with calcium channel antagonists of the verapamil and diltiazem type, with Class I antiarrhythmic drugs, and with centrally acting antihypertensive drugs is generally not recommended, for details please refer to section 4.5.
+Combination of Nebivolol with calcium channel antagonists of the verapamil and Diltiazem type, with Class I antiarrhythmic drugs, and with centrally acting antihypertensive drugs is generally not recommended, for details please refer to section 4.5.

-Metabolic / Endocrinological
+Metabolic/Endocrinological

-Nebilet does not affect glucose levels in diabetic patients.
-Care should be taken in diabetic patients however, as nebivolol may mask certain symptoms of hypoglycaemia (tachycardia, palpitations).
+Nebivolol does not affect glucose levels in diabetic patients.
+Care should be taken in diabetic patients however, as Nebivolol may mask certain symptoms of hypoglycaemia (tachycardia, palpitations).

-Beta-adrenergic blocking agents may mask tachycardic symptoms in hyperthyroidism.
+Beta-adrenergic blocking agents may mask tachycardia symptoms in hyperthyroidism.
 Abrupt withdrawal may intensify symptoms.